kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 # Returning values from a Job (async)

-`async` operates similar to `launch` however this returns a `Deferred` object. `Deferred` objects are a form of future object.
-A future object is a form of a "promise" that at some point a value will be returned, or an error is thrown.
-To access the result you can call `await` on the object.
+`async` operates similar to `launch` however this returns a `Deferred` object. `Deferred` objects are a type of future object.

+A future object is a "promise" that at some point a value will be returned, or an error will be thrown.
+To access the result you can call `await` the result which will suspend the current coroutine until the result or error is available.

 ```kotlin
 // create coroutine context